Monika-81/wanderlust-p5/README.md

 <br>

 #### **Like Post**
-To add more interactivity and a more social aspect to the site, the user has the oppertunity to like or unlike post that the user finds interesting as well as a post the user would like to save so they can easily find it again.
+To add more interactivity and a more social aspect to the site, the user has the opportunity to like or unlike a post that they finds interesting.
+As well as a post the user would like to save so they can easily find it again.
 A user that is not logged in can see the amount of likes but can not interact with the function.

 (**User Story 14**)
 <details>